Let’s kick this off the right way.

 - The inverter will change this energy from DC power into usable AC power, from the inverter, the AC power will be used for all of your daytime power consumption.
 As we would install a smart energy meter, Solar energy is produced to match your consumption unless you apply for the utility FIT scheme.

-The life cycle of a system is 15 + years, you should not experience any wear and tear issues, but this all depends on how to take care and maintain the equipment and the associated environment.
+The life cycle of a system is 15 + years, you should not experience any wear and tear issues, but this all depends on how to take care of and maintain the equipment and the associated environment.

 A South facing array will produce most of its power through the middle of the day, while an east or West facing array will produce more solar production at either the beginning or end of the day; which is when you will generally use more power.